hwxi/hwxi.github.io/TEACHING/README.md

 to do, please seek clarification on the Piazza page.

 If you feel that your work is not fairly graded, please raise your concern to me ASAP.
 If you don't, then I could not tell.

-1. For a programming task, your implementation must compile and pass a given test in order for you to receive credit.
+In general, grading tends to be interactive in the sense that you may receive feedback on your code and then be allowed to fix bugs if there are any.

 ### Prerequisites